-- Only those personnel that are suitably trained and qualified are to perform operational duties, such as pushbacks, marshalling and general servicing, during aircraft turnarounds. - A person should be assigned to be "in charge" (supervising) of the operations. - All personnel involved in the turnaround and servicing of an aircraft should be briefed of their individual responsibilities. - Personnel are briefed on the hazards associated with aircraft and vehicle movements. - All personnel are complying with NTA Airside PPE Policy refer 10.3.
+- Only those personnel that are suitably trained and qualified are to perform operational duties, such as pushbacks, marshalling and general servicing, during aircraft turnarounds. - A person should be assigned to be "in charge" (supervising) of the operations. - All personnel involved in the turnaround and servicing of an aircraft should be briefed of their individual responsibilities. - Personnel are briefed on the hazards associated with aircraft and vehicle movements, in particular during aircraft refuelling. - All personnel are complying with ADG Airside PPE Policy refer 10.3.